 London’s best escape rooms

-Voluntarily imprisoning yourself in a small space might not be at the top of your to-do list, but the great thing about escape games is that as you attempt to release yourself you’ll sharpen your wits, test your agility, strengthern your friendships and have a whole lot of fun while you’re at it.
+Voluntarily imprisoning yourself in a small space might not be at the top of your to-do list, but the great thing about escape games is that as you attempt to release yourself, you’ll sharpen your wits, test your agility, strengthen your friendships and have a whole lot of fun while you’re at it.
 So grab a bunch of thrill-seeking, puzzle-solving mates and sign up for one of the many live escape room experiences London has to offer.
 These range from the traditional locked-room escape mission to a ‘Sherlock’-themed mystery and an all-out recreation of the ’90s TV show ‘The Crystal Maze’.
 Whichever you choose, your group will have to help each other to solve puzzles within a strict time limit.
-Our advice?
-Pick your teammates wisely.
+Gather your smartest, strongest mates and get riddling.
 Start the fans, please!
 RECOMMENDED: 101 things to do in London.

-5 places to see incredible views of the London skyline
+5 places to see incredible views of the London skyline, including Primrose Hill

-5 places to see incredible views of the London skyline
+5 places to see incredible views of the London skyline, including Primrose Hill

 There’s no denying that London is a looker.
-Staggering glossy skyscrapers and ancient domes on the city skyline make the capital look pretty swish all year round.
-Sure you can get a decent eyeful of the city via sun-dappled evenings spent drinking slush cocktails at rooftop bars.
-You’ll catch London from its most photo-ready angles at one of these lofty, leafy hills overlooking London.
+Staggering glossy skyscrapers and ancient domes on the city skyline combine old and new and make the capital look pretty swish all year round.
+Sure you can get a decent eyeful of the city via sun-dappled evenings spent drinking slush cocktails at rooftop bars, but you’ll catch London from its most photo-ready angles at one of these lofty, leafy hills overlooking London.
 Plan a walk to feature one of these grassy vantage points and you’re sure to get a chance to use your camera phone’s panoramic setting.
 Best of all?
 Unlike the lovely views of the city you can see from bars and tourist attractions, these are all completely free.

 London’s best gallery and museum gift shops